antpb/rusted-glTF-transform/README.md

 ![screenshot](https://3ov.xyz/wp-content/uploads/2024/03/wasm-gltf-transform-preview-scaled.jpg)

 ## Features
-Texture optimization: Compress textures to WebP format, resize textures, and apply quality settings. glTF optimization: Prune unused data, deduplicate data, and apply other optimizations to reduce the size of glTF files.
+• Texture optimization: Compress textures to WebP format, resize textures, and apply quality settings.
+• glTF optimization: Prune unused data, deduplicate data, and apply other optimizations to reduce the size of glTF files.
-WASM-based: The module is compiled to WebAssembly, allowing it to be used in web applications and native apps.
+• WASM-based: The module is compiled to WebAssembly, allowing it to be used in web applications and native apps.

-Building the WASM Module
+## Building the WASM Module
-To build the rusted-gltf-transform WASM module, follow these steps:
+To build the module, follow these steps:

 ## Install Rust and wasm-pack:
 Install Rust